Hastwell/Rainier.NativeOmukadeConnector/README.md

 ## Game Updates
 Game updates do not appear to affect Rainier NOC, other BepInEx plugins, or BepInEx itself.
 However, game updates can and have introduced incompatibilities with the patches this tool makes.

+Some major updates may uninstall the game entirely (including BepInEx + Rainier NOC); if Rainier NOC does not start or activate after a major update, try reinstalling Rainier NOC.

 ## Compiling
 * Use Visual Studio 2022 or later, build the project.